Geology Field Camp: About & Cost

 Since the country is scenic and steep with rugged mountains, the most important prerequisite is for you to be in robust physical condition and be willing to push yourself in a cooperative group learning environment.

-The totals above include both tuition for the 6-credit class ($402 per credit for undergrads, $504.97 per credit for grad students) and student fees ($2,950.00) for lodging, facilities, meals, Wi-fi, some class supplies, transportation to and from Pocatello, and fieldwork transportation during the duration of the camp.
+The totals above include both tuition for the 6-credit class ($406.44 per credit for undergrads, $540.48 per credit for grad students) and student fees ($2,950.00) for lodging, facilities, all meals, Wi-fi, some class supplies, transportation to and from Pocatello, and fieldwork transportation during the duration of the camp.

-Non-resident fees (i.e. out-of-state tuition) are waived during the summer session.
+Non-resident fees (i.e. out-of-state tuition) are waived during the summer session so you pay the same price as an Idaho State University student.